Biodiv Sci ›› 2026, Vol. 34 ›› Issue (5): 25394. DOI: 10.17520/biods.2025394 cstr: 32101.14.biods.2025394

 Abstract:

-Methods: From 2023 to 2024, seasonal (dry season and wet season) fish surveys and sampling were conducted in different reaches of the lower mainstream Lancang River, including reservoir reaches, downstream reaches of dams, and natural reaches.
+Methods: From 2023 to 2024, seasonal (high-flow period and low-flow period) fish surveys and sampling were conducted in different reaches of the lower mainstream of Lancang River, including reservoir reaches, downstream reaches of dams, and natural reaches.
 The spatiotemporal variation characteristics of the fish community structure, as well as the species, distribution, and invasion risks of alien fish, were analyzed.

-Results: A total of 56 fish species were collected in the lower mainstream Lancang River, belonging to 8 orders, 22 families, and 47 genera, with Cypriniformes being the dominant order.
-Among the collected species, 4 are endemic to the Lancang River, mainly distributed in the downstream reaches of dams and natural river sections; 25 are alien species, predominantly found in reservoir areas and downstream reaches of dams.
-Index of relative importance (IRI) analysis revealed that the dominant fish species in reservoir areas and downstream reaches of dams are alien species such as Hemiculter leucisculus, Parachromis managuensis, Coptodon zillii, and Oreochromis niloticus, while the dominant species in natural river sections are native fish including Mystacoleucus marginatus, Sikukia gudgeri, and Poropuntius huangchuchieni.
-Nonmetric multidimensional scaling (NMDS) analysis revealed significant spatial differences in the fish community structure of the lower mainstream Lancang River.
-This is mainly attributed to the higher abundance of alien fish in reservoir reaches and the dominance of native fish in natural river sections, while the seasonal differences between the wet season and dry season were relatively small.
-A separate analysis focusing on alien fish indicated that in terms of catch quantity, Hemiculter leucisculus, Parachromis managuensis, and tilapia (Oreochromis spp.) were the main alien fish species.
-In terms of spatial distribution, alien fish in the lower mainstream Lancang River were more abundant in reservoir reaches and less abundant in natural reaches.
+Results: A total of 56 fish species were collected in the lower mainstream of Lancang River, belonging to 8 orders, 22 families, and 47 genera, with Cypriniformes being the dominant order.
+Among the collected species, 4 are endemic to the Lancang River, mainly distributed in the downstream reaches of dams and natural reaches; 25 are alien species, predominantly found in reservoir reaches and downstream reaches of dams.
+Index of relative importance (IRI) analysis revealed that the dominant fish species in reservoir reaches and downstream reaches of dams are alien species such as Hemiculter leucisculus, Parachromis managuensis, Coptodon zillii, and Oreochromis niloticus, while the dominant species in natural reaches are native fishes including Mystacoleucus marginatus, Sikukia gudgeri, and Poropuntius huangchuchieni.
+Non-metric multidimensional scaling (NMDS) analysis revealed significant spatial differences in the fish community structure of the lower mainstream of Lancang River.
+This is mainly attributed to the higher abundance of alien fish in reservoir reaches and the dominance of native fish in natural reaches, while the seasonal differences between the high-flow period and low-flow period were relatively small.
+A separate analysis focusing on alien fishes indicated that in terms of catch quantity, Hemiculter leucisculus, Parachromis managuensis, Coptodon zillii, and Oreochromis niloticus were the main alien fish species.
+In terms of spatial distribution, alien fish in the lower mainstream of Lancang River were more abundant in reservoir reaches and less abundant in natural reaches.
 The proportion of their species and quantity in the catch showed a decreasing trend along the longitudinal gradient of the river.
 The risk assessment of alien fish demonstrated that species such as Coptodon zillii, Oreochromis niloticus, Parachromis managuensis, Hypostomus plecostomus, Oreochromis mossambicus, and Hemiculter leucisculus are high-risk invasive fish species in this region.

 Key words: lower reaches of the Lancang River, fish community, alien fish, invasion risk assessment